RHReynolds/rmdplate/README.md

 Then, navigate using `File > New File > R Markdown > From Template` and custom templates will be available.
 All custom templates are named with the "rmd\_rhr\_" prefix.

 ## Acknowledgements
-All credit to David Zhang for inspiring me with his repo (https://github.com/dzhang32/Rmdplate) and his overall approach to code organisation.
+All credit to [David Zhang](https://github.com/dzhang32) for inspiring me with his [Rmdplate](https://github.com/dzhang32/Rmdplate) repository and, more generally, his overall approach to code organisation.